csyangwenjin/csyangwenjin.github.io/_pages/about.md

 ## Conference Papers
 ### 2025
+- 🌻 [5] Yuhong Fan, Song Feng, Yifei Xu#, Jiaqi Zhao, Caiying Xu, **Wenjin Yang**, and Hengzhao Yang, "A self-discharge fault diagnosis method for electric vehicle batteries," in Proceedings of the 2025 IEEE 16th International Symposium on Power Electronics for Distributed Generation Systems (PEDG 2025), in press.

 - 🌻 [4] Jiaqi Zhao, Song Feng, Caiying Xu, Yifei Xu, **Wenjin Yang**, and Hengzhao Yang, "A cross-layer multi-fault diagnosis framework for electric vehicle batteries," in Proceedings of the 2025 IEEE Transportation Electrification Conference and Exposition (ITEC 2025), in press.

 ### 2024